Yet another special edition: roofless 3-Eleven gets 430bhp V6 for maximum track madness

 Running costs and reliability

 Don’t get too excited.
-The Alpine doesn’t officially go on sale in the UK until around March 2018, and first deliveries aren’t expected until late summer.
-As I said earlier, the first batch of 1955 cars (it’s the year Alpine was founded) are Premiere Editions, priced at 58,500 euros.
+The Alpine doesn’t officially go on sale in the UK until around March next year and first deliveries aren’t expected until summer.
+As I said earlier the first batch of 1955 cars (it’s the year Alpine was founded) are Premiere Editions, priced at 58,500 euros.
+At current exchange rates that’s about £51,500.

 They come only in blue, black or white, with 18-inch Fuchs forged aluminium wheels, active sports exhaust, a Focal audio system (that’s very impressive), quilted leather seats and a plaque on the console.
-Let’s guess an entry-level Alpine will be about £40,000 basic.
-An Audi TTS starts at £40,840, a Cayman at £42,897.
+Let’s guess an entry-level Alpine will be about £45,000 basic.
+The two trim levels are Pure and Elegance, the former stripped out and 1,080kg, the latter more luxurious and about 1,120kg.
+Meanwhile, an Audi TT S starts at £40,840, a Cayman at £39,878.
+Neither is anything like as well equipped though.
+We have a modestly specced manual 718 Cayman in the Top Gear Garage.
+It lists at over £52,000.

 Care about fuel economy and CO2?
 Against those two the A110 makes a compelling proposition.
-The Cayman (38.2mpg and 168g/km of CO2) and TTS (40.9mpg and 159g/km) fall well short of the 46.3mpg and 138g/km the A110 achieves.
-We’ve run both Cayman and TTS on the fleet at Top Gear and know they return about 28-32mpg.
-We’ll assume the Alpine will do around 36-37mpg.
+The Cayman (38.2mpg and 168g/km of CO2) and TTS (40.9mpg and 159g/km) fall well short of the 46.3 and 138g/km the A110 achieves.
+We know from past experience that both Cayman and TT S return about 28-32mpg.
+In equivalent use I reckon the Alpine will be doing around 34-36mpg.
 It’s a useful advantage, but not a revolution.